renovatebot/renovate/docs/usage/configuration-options.md

 The field supports multiple URLs but it is datasource-dependent on whether only the first is used or multiple.

+## releaseConstraintFiltering

+This option allows you to select the type of release filtering you want.
+Currently we only support no release filtering and plan to add more options in the future.
+The default option is no filtering.

 ## replacement

 Add to this object if you wish to define rules that apply only to PRs that replace dependencies.